wheninspace/WIS_BrowserAnimation/README.md

 As of LC 10, it can be transparent though, which makes it easier to integrate into any app layout.

 ### How?
 The html code that is created is completely self-sufficient, meaning that you can copy the browser widget to another stack and it will keep working.
-Image data is imported and stuffed right into the html code, so access to the original image file is not necessary after code creation.
+Image data is imported and stuffed right into the html code, so access to the original image file is not necessary after code creation, unless a url is used.

 ### Which images?
 The types of images currently supported are:
 - "Built-in" css icons
 - SVG, PNG, JPG
+- Any valid url to a file, or website

 By default, the stack looks for image files in the folder where the stack is located.
-You can choose another folder by clicking the folder icon.
+You can choose another folder by clicking the folder icon (on desktop, not web).

 ### How do animations work?
 The animations are css coded.
 You can choose one animation or combine two of them, for various results ranging from nice to disturbing...